 - Narrativising teacher cognition on classroom interaction in an Amazonian context - Maristela Silva

 The majority of Lucy's teaching is on the blended PGCEi and the MA Education (Flexible).
-She teaches on several PGCEi cohorts, and convenes the MA Education module Learning through an Additional Language.
-She also supervises dissertations for MA Education (Flexible) students, MA Learning, Technology and Education students, and MA TESOL students.
+She teaches on several PGCEi cohorts, and on the MA Education module Learning through an Additional Language.
+She also supervises dissertations for MA students on various programmes across the School.

 In 2015, Lucy was awarded the Lord Dearing Award for Excellence in Teaching and Learning.

 Lucy is a member of the Centre for International Education Research.
 Her research interests are in international schools, international education, international teacher identities, and the use of technology in teaching and learning.
 She is also interested in research methodologies, especially qualitative research methods and Q methodology.